Back-End Engineer

 Boston, MA Jun 2018 - Aug 2021

-• Implemented OAuth 2.1 + PKCE authentication for the public Jira API, building scoped JWT tokens, refresh-token rotation, token introspection, and rate-limited brute-force protection, hardening the auth surface against OWASP Top 10 risks and powering 5,000+ active integrations.
+• Implemented OAuth 2.1 + PKCE authentication for the public Jira API, building scoped JWT tokens with refresh-token rotation, token introspection, and rate-limited brute-force protection, hardening the auth surface against OWASP Top 10 risks and powering 5,000+ active integrations.

-• Established the team's testing strategy spanning unit tests in JUnit, integration tests against ephemeral Docker stacks, and contract tests via Pact, raising overall service test coverage from 47% to 88% and catching 22+ regressions during pre-release cycles.
+• Established the team's testing strategy with JUnit (unit), ephemeral Docker stacks (integration), and Pact (contract), raising overall service test coverage from 47% to 88% and catching 22+ regressions during pre-release cycles.

-• Owned CI/CD pipelines for 8 backend services, automating canary rollouts on Kubernetes, schema-migration gating, and post-deploy smoke checks, reducing deploy lead time from 4 hours to 22 minutes and rolling back 3 silent regressions within minutes.
+• Owned CI/CD pipelines for 8 backend services, automating canary rollouts on Kubernetes with schema-migration gating and post-deploy smoke checks, reducing deploy lead time from 4 hours to 22 minutes and rolling back 3 silent regressions within minutes.

 • Worked closely with Product, Mobile, and SRE teams across 3 product surfaces to negotiate API contract changes, deprecation timelines, and migration paths, authoring 15+ technical RFCs that shaped the org's backwards-compatibility policy and onboarding 9 new engineers.